CrowsCode/Challenges/Kurdlist/readme.md

-The website is designed to help users find and contribute to a public map of destination and picnic spots.
+The website is designed to help users find and contribute to a public map of destinations and picnic spots.
 Users can add new spots to the map, but each addition requires approval from an admin before it becomes publicly visible.

 Key features of the website include:

 1. User Registration and Authentication: Users can create an account and log in to access the website's features.

-2. Map Integration: The website includes a map that displays existing destination and picnic spots.
+2. Map Integration: The website includes a map that displays existing destinations and picnic spots.
 Users can interact with the map, zoom in/out, and explore different locations.

 3. Spot Submission: Registered users can submit new destination or picnic spots by providing relevant details such as name, description, location coordinates, and any additional information.